AP-Skill-Development-Corporation/MyDocumentations/Kotlin Android .md

 * Compilation Time: It has better performance and fast compilation time.
 * Tool-friendly: Kotlin programs are build using the command line as well as any of Java IDE.
 * Extension function: Kotlin supports extension functions and extension properties which means it helps to extend the functionality of classes without touching their code.

+# Kotlin Environment Setup (Command line)

+## Prerequisite

+Since Kotlin runs on JVM, it is necessary to install JDK and setup the JDK and JRE path in local system environment variable.

+To setup Kotlin for command line, you have to pre install JDK 1.6+ or above.
+To install JDK and set path of JDK and JRE refer link Set Path in Java .

+## Setup Kotlin for Command Line

+To setup Kotlin for command line, we need to go through following steps:

+1. Download the Kotlin Compiler from GitHub Releases https://github.com/JetBrains/kotlin/releases/tag/v1.2.21 .

+2. Extract downloaded zip in any of system location (in my case it is in C drive).

+3. Copy the path up to bin directory of kotlinc.